hgschmie/ofa/README.md

 Writing the credentials file can be avoided by using the `--eval` flag.
 In this case, `ofa` prints output that can be evaluated in the calling shell.

-When setting default values for profile and AWS role, `ofa login` can operate without any prompting the user.
+When setting default values for profile, AWS account and AWS role, `ofa login` can operate without any prompting the user.
 However, sometimes it is useful to explicitly force profile or role selection.
 The `--no-default-profile` and `--no-default-role` flags can be used for this.

 ## Examples